-SA Objectives Target/ Indicator Can the effects be quantified High Density Scenario Comments Key Principle UF13 of the UFS requires all residential properties within any proposed redevelopment to be within 100 metres of an area of publically accessible public green open space.
+SA Objectives Target/ Indicator Can the effects be quantified High Density Scenario Comments open space 2 ha local park Policy 7.18 of the London Plan.
+The 'Public Open Space' objective within the UFS, and specifically Key Principle UF12 requires any proposal for comprehensive regeneration will be expected to include a publicly accessible local park of at least 2 hectares.
+Key Principle UF14 requires any regeneration proposal to provide a minimum of 10m2 of dedicated play space per child.
+Key Principle UF13 requires (as far as possible) all residential properties to be within 100m walking distance of a publically accessible green space.
 14. Natural resources Percentage of homes meeting the Code for Sustainable Homes Yes ++ Key Principle ENE1 requires each phase of development to meet the carbon reduction targets set out in the London Plan (2011) (Policy .24), with all residential development from 2016 being zero carbon and non-residential development from 2019 being zero carbon.
-Key Principle ENE1 requires each phase of development to meet the carbon reduction targets set out in Policy 5.2B of the draft replacement London Plan (2010), with all residential development from 2016 carbon zero and non-residential development from 2019 carbon zero.
-Estimated water consumption Yes ++ Key principle ENV8 requires residential development to be designed to limit mains water consumption to 105 litres per person per day or less-maximise water conservation and water efficiency in accordance with the London Water Strategy .
-Household waste recycled and composted Yes ++ Key Principle ENV12 requires residential development within the Opportunity Area to contribute towards reducing, re-using and recycling waste through non-regulatory and education based approaches.
-Key Principle ENV10 states that redevelopment of the OA must deliver sustainable waste collection and management systems must be implemented in the Opportunity Area.
-Key Principle ENV13 requires redevelopment to provide states consideration should be given to green waste and kitchen waste collection to support a community led composting scheme.
-The feasibility of anaerobic digestion should also be investigated.
-15. Water resources Number of schemes incorporating sustainable urban drainage systems (SUFS) and natural filtration Yes ±(?)
-Key Principle ENV9 states requires development to reduce the volume of the undeveloped site's surface water at peak times should aim to toachieve greenfield run-off rates or better Key principle ENV9 also requires SUDS to be should be incorporated into the design of buildings and public realm. open space and buildings.
-Physical measures should include where feasible: Swales, basins and drainage channels; Ponds, wetlands & rain gardens; Infiltration trenches and filter drains; Green roofs and walls;
+Estimated water consumption Yes ++ Key principle ENV8 requires residential development to be designed to limit mains water consumption to 105 litres per person per day or less.
+Household waste recycled and composted Yes ++ Key Principle ENV12 requires development within the OA to contribute towards reducing, reusing and recycling waste through non-regulatory and education based approaches.
+Key Principle ENV10 states that redevelopment of the OA must deliver sustainable waste collection and management systems.
+Key Principle ENV13 requires redevelopment to provide green waste and kitchen waste collection to support a community led composting scheme.
+15. Water resources Number of schemes incorporating sustainable urban drainage systems (SUFS) and natural filtration Yes + Key Principle ENV9 requires development to reduce the volume of the undeveloped site's surface water at peak times to greenfield run-off rates or better Key principle ENV9 also requires SUDS to be incorporated into the design of buildings and public realm.